Skip to main content

 Different types of exercise send different signals.
 Resistance training, for example, promotes muscle growth and improves metabolic health, which has a favorable impact on the body’s hormonal profile.
 Aerobic exercise enhances cardiovascular health and further improves insulin sensitivity.
 The consistency and type of physical activity you engage in are direct inputs into your hormonal control system.

 Therefore, when you introduce a peptide therapy, you are introducing it into a system that is already being actively shaped by your diet and exercise.
-If your have cultivated an environment of high insulin, low SHBG, and elevated free estrogen, the growth-promoting signals from a peptide-induced increase in IGF-1 are entering a system that is already primed for proliferation.
+If your lifestyle choices have cultivated an environment of high insulin, low SHBG, and elevated free estrogen, the growth-promoting signals from a peptide-induced increase in IGF-1 are entering a system that is already primed for proliferation.

 The signals may be amplified, and the response of the breast tissue may be different than it would be in a body characterized by insulin sensitivity, healthy SHBG levels, and balanced estrogen.
 Your daily habits are not passive background elements.